Improved null tests of $\Lambda$CDM and FLRW in light of DESI DR2: Conclusions

 As examples, we focused on four improved diagnostics of the background cosmology -- $A_2$, $A_3$, $B_1$, and $B_2$ -- and a new perturbation diagnostic $G_2$.
 One can define many other possible diagnostics combining these diagnostics.

-With these improved diagnostics, we studied deviations of the $\Lambda$CDM model from the observed data of DESI DR2 BAO, SDSS-IV BAO, Pantheon+ SNIa, Planck 2018 CMB data (including ACT DR6 CMB lensing data), and growth rate ($f$) data.
+With these improved diagnostics, we studied deviations of the $\Lambda$CDM model from the observed data of DESI DR2 BAO, SDSS BAO, Pantheon+ SNIa, Planck 2018 CMB data (including ACT DR6 CMB lensing data), and growth rate ($f$) data.
 We found that the deviations are around $1\sigma$ in most of the redshift interval (in a few redshift ranges it is more than 1$\sigma$).
-These deviations indicate that we are still not in a strong position to go beyond the standard $\Lambda$CDM model.
+These deviations indicate that the evidence for dynamical dark energy is not particularly strong, and is weaker than that inferred from the $w_0w_a$ parametrization.

 We also briefly test for curvature in a $\Lambda$CDM model.
 We found low evidence (less than 2$\sigma$).
 Furthermore, there is no evidence for curvature in FLRW or for a deviation from the general FLRW model -- i.e. no evidence for a violation of the Cosmological Principle.